rainie-yiyu/Drug-Recording-App/README.md

 to creat an app that make some convenience for them to do those thing so that they can better manage their disease.

+**user story**
+1.add the drug you want to eat in the drug plan 2.delete the drug that you don't need anymore.
+3.record your blood sugar value.
+4.see if your blood sugar is out of range.